ejuarezg/containers/airplay_server/README.md

 ### Build

-**NOTE:** Before building image, you may wish to change the name of the airplay server by changing `QuackPlay` to something else in the line using `sed` in the Containerfile.
+**NOTE:** Before building image, you may wish to change the name of the airplay server by changing `QuackPlay` to something else in the Containerfile line that uses the `sed` command.

 The multistage Containerfile is recommended due to its smaller size.
 Build the image with